 1. Medical history

-The first step to diagnosing a chronic cough is to review the patient’s medical history, which typically includes the following information:
+The doctor will review the patient’s medical history, which typically includes the following information:

 - Recent cold or allergy symptoms